-The Group is subjected to risks arising from occupancy voids and lack of nominations by the university partners, which can lead to uncertain revenues.
-This risk is managed by cementing relationships with the university, improved marketing of accommodation and improved third party revenues to compensate for any shortfalls in rental income.
+The Company and Group are subjected to risks arising from occupancy voids and nominations by the university partners, which can lead to uncertain revenues.
+This risk is managed by maintaining relationships with the university, improved marketing of accommodation and improved third party revenues to compensate for any shortfalls in rental income.